wikimedia/operations-software-netbox/docs/plugins/development/views.md

 These views are provided to enable or enhance certain NetBox model features, such as change logging or journaling.
 These typically do not need to be subclassed: They can be used directly e.g. in a URL path.

+!!! note
+    These feature views are automatically registered for all models that implement the respective feature.
+There is usually no need to override them.
+However, if that's the case, the URL must be registered manually in `urls.py` instead of using the `register_model_view()` function or decorator.

 ::: netbox.views.generic.ObjectChangeLogView
     options:
       members: